dboland/minc-devel/ISSUES.md

 *ncurses* name in the environment is **interix**.
 This makes MinC compatible as a terminal with **VS Code** and **Windows Terminal**.
-But it also means that Ctrl+Z (**suspend**) does not work, but Ctrl+S (motor stop) does.
+But it also means that Ctrl+Z (**suspend**) does not work, but Ctrl+S (XOFF) does.
 Use this instead to suspend the current task.
 Or just use the **Pause** key.

 This also means that Ctrl-V (**paste**) does not work.
-Use the Shift-Ins key combination instead to paste text from the Windows Clipboard in any editing program.
+Use the Shift+Insert key combination instead to paste text from the Windows Clipboard in any editing program.

 Another thing is that one can't interrupt (Ctrl+C) certain running scripts.
 For example, the following line will run forever and cannot be interrupted:

-	while [ "ok" ]; do echo -n [H]; done
+	while :; do echo [H]; done

 I tested this on Debain Linux and my OpenBSD server.
 To my surprise they both have the same issue.
 Appearently, this is a feature, not